WokLibCodeClub/Hello-Python/step2/step2.md

 The phrase inside the brackets in the ```input()``` function is called a *prompt string*.

-(Did you notice I used *double* quotes for my prompt phrase above?
-That's because my phrase includes an apostrophe in the word **What's**.
-If you tried to use single quotes Python would thing this apostrophe was a single quote mark which would indicate the end of the string.)
+(Did you notice I used *double* quotes for my prompt string above?
+That's because my string includes an apostrophe in the word **What's**.
+If you tried to use single quotes Python would think this apostrophe was a single quote mark which would indicate the end of the string.)

 When you're ready, go on to [the next step](../step3/step3.md) and start learning Python graphics!